-Without a doubt, Italy is one of the most beautiful tourist destinations in the world.
-From the city sights of Rome and Florence to the beaches of Naples and surrounded by the vineyards of Tuscany and Veneto, visitors are spoiled for choice, so it can be incredibly hard to build your Italy itinerary.
-After visiting nearly every region of the country, these are my favorite things to do in Italy, including a blend of hidden gems and essential places to visit.
+Undoubtedly, Italy is one of the most beautiful tourist destinations in the world.
+From the city sights of Rome and Florence to the beaches of Naples and surrounded by the vineyards of Tuscany and Veneto, visitors are spoiled for choice, so it can be tough to build your Italy itinerary.
+After visiting nearly every region of the country, these are my favorite things to do in Italy, including a blend of hidden gems and the best places to visit.

-Italy has it all – incredible architecture, stunning landscapes, delicious wine, vibrant cities, national parks, medieval art museums, and all the beaches you could ask for on both the Mediterranean Sea and the Adriatic Sea.
+Italy features incredible architecture, stunning landscapes, delicious wine, lively cities, national parks, medieval art museums, and all the beaches you could ask for on the Mediterranean and the Adriatic Seas.

 That’s just the tip of the iceberg.
-Then, there’s the Colosseum, the Leaning Tower of Pisa, the Vatican Museum, and the canals of Venice.
-These are just a few of the country’s world-famous attractions with thousands of other amazing places to see.
+Then, there’s the Colosseum, the Leaning Tower of Pisa, the Vatican Museum, and the canals of Venice (and a haunted island near Venice!).
+These are just a few of the country’s world-famous attractions, with thousands of other unique places to see.

-Don’t forget about the food, obviously.
-The delicious pizza, pasta, and gelato are just a few foods in Italy that have been enjoyed by people are over the world.
+Don’t forget about the food; delicious pizza, pasta, and gelato are just a few foods in Italy that people have enjoyed worldwide.
 When you travel to Italy, you will have no trouble finding these tasty treats around every corner.

 Escape the hustle and bustle of daily life and explore the hidden treasures of the Amalfi Coast on a private boat excursion.
 This six-hour tour takes you to some of the most beautiful caves and grottoes along the coastline, providing breathtaking views of the coast and towns along the way.
 Swim in the sparkling turquoise waters, stop in picturesque spots for a swim, and let your local captain show you all the best hidden spots.